KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 ## Defining XMP Metadata
 An indirection level is introduced to avoid replicating the same XMP metadata in multiple glTF nodes.
-XMP metadatas are defined within a dictionary property in the glTF scene description file, by adding an extensions property to the top-level glTF 2.0 object and defining a KHR_xmp property with a `xmps` array inside it.
+XMP metadatas are defined within a dictionary property in the glTF scene description file, by adding an extensions property to the top-level glTF 2.0 object and defining a KHR_xmp property with a `packets` array inside it.
 The following example defines a glTF scene with a sample XMP metadata.

 ```
 "extensions": {
     "KHR_xmp" : {
-        "xmps" : [
+        "packets" : [
             {
                 "dc:contributor" : [ "Creator1Name", "Creator2Email@email.com", "Creator3Name<Email@email.com>"],
                 "dc:coverage" : "Bay Area, California, United States",